Ezira-AI/Ezira-AI/README.md

 * v1.x - old release, supports aiogram v2.x, critical fix only

 ### About
-`aiogram-dialog` is a framework for developing interactive messages and menus in your telegram bot like a normal GUI application.
+`ezira-ai` is a framework for developing interactive messages and menus in your telegram bot like a normal GUI application.

 It is inspired by ideas of Android SDK and other tools.